mbzuai-ai4bio/BioXArena/README.md

 #### Other agents

 Evaluation for other LLM agents follows the same pattern.
 Their evaluation entry shell scripts and corresponding Python runner files are also located under `training/`.
+The codebase for each (custom) agent is organized under the `agents/` directory.

 You can also add more agents, including your own LLM agents, by following the same script structure.